Viruses Definition: A Case Study Guide About Life of Viruses (Updated)

 Elimination of Insects

-The use of insecticidal dusts and sprays reduces the chances of insect transmission.
+The use of insecticidal dust and sprays reduces the chances of insect transmission.

 Selection of Seeds

-It should be made from such fields which were free from infection.
-Seeds of cucurbits and legumes, Setts of sugarcane, tubers, rhizomes and bulbs etc., should be carefully selected for seed purposes.
+It should be made from such fields that were free from infection.
+Seeds of cucurbits and legumes, Sets of sugarcane, tubers, rhizomes, and bulbs, etc., should be carefully selected for seed purposes.

 It is done at the time of digging potatoes.
-Tubers taken from healthy plants are marked with ink and sown in small insect proof plots.
+Tubers taken from healthy plants are marked with ink and sown in small insect-proof plots.
 The suspected diseased plants are removed carefully leaving only the healthy plants to grow.
-Thus, the healthy seed is multiplied.
+Thus, healthy seed is multiplied.

 Example of Viruses with Their Definitions